ctch3ng/Docker_Node-RED_MongoDB/README.md

 ## Prepare a container with Node-RED

+Run the following command in a command prompt
 ```
 docker run -it -p 1880:1880 --name mynodered --link mymongodb:mongodb --link mymosquitto:mosquitto nodered/node-red-docker
 ```